HandCash/handcash-connect-sdk-docs/docs/user-authorization.md

 ## Your App Authorization

-Connect SDK provides a method to build an URL that redirects the user to HandCash to log in an authorize your application.
+Connect SDK provides a method to build a URL that redirects the user to the HandCash login portal.
 Once the authorization process has been completed, they will be redirected back to your app.

-This is code shows how to get the URL **you must use to redirect the user** to authorize your app:
+This code shows how to generate the URL that **you must use to redirect the user** in order to authorize your app:

 ```javascript
 const { AppAuthorization } = require('handcash-connect');